Graduate Registrar's Office, Rm200F, Administrative Services Building, Busch Campus

 ACADEMIC POLICY: Withdrawal from the entire program of courses must be done in writing.
 The effective date, which determines financial and academic consequences, is the date notice is received by the registrar.
 Students will receive ‘W’ grades in all courses.
 Students who quit their courses without withdrawing will receive failing grades.

-The following schools allow withdrawal routinely through the seventh week of the term: Mason Gross School of the Arts, the Graduate School of Applied and Professional Psychology, the Ernest Mario School of Pharmacy, the School of Management and Labor Relations, and the Graduate School.
+The following schools allow withdrawal routinely through the seventh week of the term: Mason Gross School of the Arts, the Graduate School of Applied and Professional Psychology, the Ernest Mario School of Pharmacy, and the School of Graduate Studies.

 The foregoing schools require approval of the dean and a letter from the instructor of each course for withdrawal after these dates.
 Withdrawal is not allowed after the twelfth week of the term.